django-cms/django-cms/docs/how_to/install.rst

 This will automatically install all of the `requirements`_ listed above.

 While you could install packages one at a time using `pip`_, we recommend using a `requirements.txt`_ file.
-The following is an example requirements.txt file that can be used with pip to install django CMS and its dependencies:
+The following is an example file that can be used with pip to install django CMS and its dependencies:

 ::